tollyx/dungeon/README.md

 ### Linux

-* Install the dependencies using your distro's package manager
+Install the dependencies using your favorite package manager and then use cmake.
-* Create a directory named  "build" and run `cmake .. && make` inside it
-* Move either the resulting binary to the root folder of the repository or copy the assets folder into the build directory
-* You can now run the binary

 ### Windows

-CMake should work just fine on windows as well, but I heavily recommend you to use [vcpkg](https://github.com/Microsoft/vcpkg) to install the libraries.
+I heavily recommend you to use [vcpkg](https://github.com/Microsoft/vcpkg) to install the dependencies.
+When you've done that, either use cmake or the included solution to build with visual studio.

 ## Future plans